 Tip #1 - Establish a culture of compliance

 Employees are more likely to attempt to steal from companies that are loose with their controls.
-When cash floats around unattended, untracked, and without a culture that lets the employees know that management (and other employees) are keeping a close eye on them — theft is almost certain to occur.
+When cash floats around unattended, untracked, and without a culture that lets the employees know that management (and other employees) are keeping a close eye on them, theft is almost certain to occur.

 Tip #2 - Limit employee permissions

-Internal theft is an ever-present problem in companies that have few (or no) controls in the systems that they use to track their money.
-You’ll see higher rates of discrepancies and theft rates in companies that do all of their cash accounting by hand.
+Internal theft is a problem in companies that have few (or no) controls in the systems that they use to track their money.
+You’ll see higher rates of discrepancies and theft in companies that do all their cash accounting by hand.

 Tip #3 - Use blind drawer reconciliation